-“What we’ve learned from COVID-19 is that disaster can come in many forms, and the work environment can change at a moment’s notice.
+“We’ve learned from COVID-19 that disaster can come in many forms, and the work environment can change at a moment’s notice.
 BDR must be able to respond to these changes quickly,” Crellin says.
 “A BDR solution and strategy that runs slowly can inhibit a business.
 This is an area where MSPs can add great value by working with their customers to ensure that the systems and processes are in place to support seamless BDR that can be deployed quickly and effectively to enable data protection and security in remote work scenarios.”

 “Even if you’re not dealing with the fallout from a global pandemic, businesses should always be prepared for change,” Crellin comments.
 “Perhaps you are a retailer evolving from brick-and-mortar to a web-based business or a small business migrating from on-premises to the cloud.
 Any of these changes can impact BDR strategies.
-In addition, other major events — wars, famine, weather changes and natural disasters, or an attack on the electric grid — can bring on abrupt changes in the way we work.
-Life is unpredictable, and having a robust BDR solution is key to quickly mitigating the impact these changes may have on the security of data, infrastructure and applications.”
+In addition, other major events – wars, famine, weather changes and natural disasters, or an attack on the electric grid – can bring abrupt changes in how we work.
+Life is unpredictable, and having a robust BDR solution is key to quickly mitigating these changes’ impact on the security of data, infrastructure and applications.”

 Nowacky believes COVID-19 has caused a fundamental shift in the marketplace.
 “Companies and MSPs need to focus on supporting remote-first businesses and ensuring data can be backed up and recovered in highly distributed environments.
 He says that the new normal will be largely decentralized with management and oversight into a distributed workforce,” he says.

 He adds, “In times of crisis, it’s imperative to double-check BDR plans.
 A second crisis like a fire or theft can be the tipping point for a challenged company to go out of business.”